Sappinai Station

 Sappinai Station (札比内駅, Sappinai-eki) was a railway station on the Sasshō Line in Tsukigata, Kabato District, Hokkaido, Japan, operated by Hokkaido Railway Company (JR Hokkaido).

 Lines

 Sappinai Station was served by the Sasshō Line.

 Station layout

 The station had a side platform serving one track.
-The unmanned station building was located beside the platform.
+The unstaffed station building was located beside the platform.

 Adjacent stations

 History

 The station opened on 3 October 1935.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Hokkaido.

 In December 2018, it was announced that the station would be closed on 7 May 2020, along with the rest of the non-electrified section of the Sasshō Line.
 The actual last service was on 17 April 2020 amid the COVID-19 outbreak.